 Warning about False Positivity:

 One of the most tempting solutions to the presence of negativity can be to cover it over with false positivity.
-False positivity is basically the approach where you try to convince yourself that you don’t really feel bad about something that you actually do.
+My definition of false positivity is basically where one tries to convince themselves that they don’t really feel bad about something that they actually do.
 This only confuses the issue and, more importantly, detaches yourself from your true feelings, causing you to become more of a stranger to yourself and become fake and more damaged than before.
 It’s like covering up a gaping hole in a concrete wall with a sheet of rice paper.
 Fake.
-Ignoring the problem at hand with a solution that ultimately harms you.
+Or, to use the metaphor of the maze, it’s like trying to say that you’ve reached the exit of the maze or that you know the way when you’re completely lost in the middle of the maze.
+It all adds up to ignoring the problem at hand with a solution that ultimately harms you.

 How do you best avoid false positivity?
-Always allow yourself an outlet to be as negative as you can possibly be.
-You don’t have to express this negativity outwardly to others – it can be in the privacy of your own room on a sheet of paper (in fact, this may protect other people from the effects of negativity).
-But always give yourself the space, if it’s there.
-The same is true for any emotion, to any extreme, always.
-It’s more important to be aware of your emotions than to have different ones.
-Become aware first, respond and attempt to transform later.
+One way is to always allow yourself an outlet to be as negative as you can possibly be.
+You don’t have to express this negativity outwardly to others – it can be in the privacy of your own room on a sheet of paper or in a text document (in fact, this may protect other people from the effects of negativity).
+If you think about the way the exercise above is structured, there’s a reason half of it is devoted to you having a place to put your negative thoughts.
+This helps you to become aware of the arguments that give your negativity power, and to challenge those arguments until you no longer have a reason to feel negative.

 - Feelings of being comfortable and self-assured